CUBRID/cubrid-manual/en/sql/function/typecast_fn.rst

 	**Remark**

-	When only the language is set to "en_US" (the initial value of **CUBRID_LANG** at installation of CUBRID) in the locale of the **CUBRID_LANG** environment variable and charset after "." is omitted, the charset is set to ISO-8859-1 (.iso88591).
-That is, setting the locale value of **CUBRID_LANG** to "en_US" is identical with setting to "en_US.iso88591".
+	When only the language is set to "en_US" (the initial value of **CUBRID_CHARSET** at installation of CUBRID) in the locale of the **CUBRID_CHARSET** environment variable and charset after "." is omitted, the charset is set to ISO-8859-1 (.iso88591).
+That is, setting the locale value of **CUBRID_CHARSET** to "en_US" is identical with setting to "en_US.iso88591".

-	In the function that interprets the month/day in characters and AM/PM differently by language, if the charset is ISO-8859-1, the language can be changed to "ko_KR" or "tr_TR" only by using the **intl_date_lang** or **CUBRID_LANG** (environment variable) except "en_US" (see the above example).
+	In the function that interprets the month/day in characters and AM/PM differently by language, if the charset is ISO-8859-1, the language can be changed to "ko_KR" or "tr_TR" only by using the **intl_date_lang** or **CUBRID_CHARSET** (environment variable) except "en_US" (see the above example).
 If the charset is UTF-8, the language can be changed to any language supported by CUBRID.
 By setting the intl_date_lang system parameter or by specifying the language parameter of the **TO_CHAR** function, the language can be changed to one of all the languages supported by CUBRID (see *date_lang_string_literal* of "Syntax" above).
 For a list of functions that interpret the date/time differently by language, see the description of the **intl_date_lang** system parameter.

 	.. code-block:: sql